We help households lower their energy & water use and reduce their greenhouse gas emissions.

 Some highlights along the way:

-- 2008 - Steve instruments local homes to profile energy use; PG&E deploys smart meters; HEA development begins.
+- 2008 - Steve instruments local homes to profile energy use; PG&E deploys smart meters; HEA Smart Audit development begins.

 - 2009 - Seed funding from PG&E Community Grant, City of Atherton, Silicon Valley Energy Watch.

-- October 2010 - Acterra's High Energy Homes program begins in five Bay Area residential communities using CEC funding.
+- October 2010 - Smart Audit launched for Acterra's High Energy Homes program servicing five Bay Area residential communities using CEC funding.

 - February 2011 - Energy Upgrade Mountain View (EUMV) begins using ARRA funding, administered by the DOE.

 - April 2012 - High Energy Homes program completed.
 Final energy savings report submitted to the CEC in June 2012.

 - September 2012 - HEA first company to integrate with PG&E's Green Button Connect My Data; HEA attends White House event.